-Lord Ganapathi is believed to be present in as many as 32 different forms and Heramba Ganapathi is regarded as the 11th among them.
-The Sanskrit term ‘Heramba’ is made up of two words, ‘He’ and ‘Ramba’.
-‘He’ indicates ‘Weakness’ or ‘Helplessness’; and ‘Ramba’ denotes ‘Protection’.
-He-Ramba Ganapathi is thus the compassionate Lord who is the ‘Protector of the weak and the helpless’.
+Heramba Ganapati is regarded as the 11th among the 32 different forms of Ganapati.
+The Sanskrit term ‘Heramba’ is made up of two words, ‘He’ and ‘Ramba.’
+‘He’ indicates ‘weakness’ or ‘helplessness’; and ‘Ramba’ denotes ‘protection.’
+He-Ramba Ganapati is thus the compassionate Lord who is the ‘protector of the weak and the helpless.’
 This form of Ganesha is unique in many respects.
 He has five heads and proportionately, ten arms.
 And he is riding, not his usual Mooshika mount, but the mighty and majestic lion, the king of jungles.
-He displays the protective Abhaya Mudra pose in his main right hand, and holds in his other hands, his own broken tusk, the japa mala of Rudhraksha beads, a garland, his favourite sweet Modhaka, a fruit, a noose, a battle axe, a hammer, and the wish granting posture.
+He displays the protective Abhaya Mudra pose in his main right hand, and holds in his other hands, his own broken tusk, the japa mala of Rudraksha beads, a garland, his favorite sweet Modak (dumpling), a fruit, a noose, a battle axe, a hammer, and the wish-granting posture.

-Heramba Ganapathi is a powerful aspect of Lord Ganesha, who assumes the protective role of a savior God.
-He is the annihilator of fear and his worship is believed to give confidence to the weak and hope to the poor.
+Heramba Ganapati is a powerful aspect of Lord Ganesha, who assumes the protective role of a savior God.
+He is the annihilator of fear, and his worship is believed to give confidence to the weak and hope to the poor.

-Chanting the Heramba Ganapathi Mantra with faith, can be an effective means of propitiating this special form of the Lord.
+Chanting the Heramba Ganapati mantra with faith can be an effective means of propitiating this special form of the Lord.

 The sacred scriptures prescribe fire ceremony, Abishekam (hydration ceremony), Pooja/Archana (Light and Sound ceremony), Yantra and Mantra (special sounds) as the ways to offer your prayer to the divine.
 Out of these, fire ceremony is the most evolved spiritual technology on earth to connect with the divine beings.
 Participate in the remedial services to clear your karma and receive the blessings.